RileySeaburg/loan-calculator/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> Really basic javascript project that can be used as an addon for any banking or mortgage site.
     <br>
 </p>